klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/convert-disk-storage.md

 $vm = Get-AzVM -Name $vmName -resourceGroupName $rgName

-# Change the VM size to a size that supports premium storage
+# Change the VM size to a size that supports Premium storage
-# Skip this step if converting storage from premium to standard
+# Skip this step if converting storage from Premium to Standard
 $vm.HardwareProfile.VmSize = $size
 Update-AzVM -VM $vm -ResourceGroupName $rgName

 # Get all disks in the resource group of the VM
 $vmDisks = Get-AzDisk -ResourceGroupName $rgName

-# For disks that belong to the selected VM, convert to premium storage
+# For disks that belong to the selected VM, convert to Premium storage
 foreach ($disk in $vmDisks)
 {
     if ($disk.ManagedBy -eq $vm.Id)